Lanark: Lanimers

-Notable Lanarkians
+Notable people

 William Wallace is one of the most notable people in Lanark's history.
-A key leader in the Scottish Wars of Independence, he is known to have first "drawn his sword to free his native land" in Lanark in 1297, killing the English sheriff Haselrig.
-First year pupils at Lanark Grammar School study Wallace and the Wars of Independence in detail.
-An 8-foot statue of Wallace sits on St Nicholas Church at the town cross dating back to 1817 which was sculpted by Carluke man Robert Forrest.
+A key leader in the Scottish Wars of Independence, he is known to have first "drawn his sword to free his native land" at Lanark in 1297, killing the English sheriff Haselrig.
+An 8-foot statue of Wallace sits on St Nicholas Church at the town cross dating back to 1817 which was sculpted by Carluke-born Robert Forrest.

-Other important figures in Lanark history include:
+Other notable figures from Lanark include: